 Make the empanadas

-• Spoon some picadillo into the center of each disc, fold the dough over and seal the edges with fork.
+Spoon some picadillo into the center of each disc, add a small amount of cheese (if using).
+Fold the dough over and seal the edges with fork.
 Press firmly to make sure the dough seals properly.
 Flip and repeat on the other side.

 Fry the empanadas